gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 USCIS also offers a service to notify you electronically (email, text), when your form I-765 is accepted at their facility.
 This is an optional service.
 But if you want to use it then you would have to include the completed form [G-1145](http://www.uscis.gov/sites/default/files/files/form/g-1145.pdf).

+#### Pay attention
+To avoid unnecessary delays, make sure the form is signed.
+And it should also be accompanied by the correct fee.
+USCIS will reject the application in either case.
+And you will have to refile with the issues fixed.

 ## H4 EAD Documents checklist
 ##### Documents from H4 visa holder

 - [ ] 1.
 Check for $410, payable to "US Department of Homeland Security"
 - [ ] 2.
 Two identical 2x2-inch color passport-style photo
 - [ ] 3.
 Proof of H4 status
-    - A copy of I-94, [obtained at the port of entry](https://i94.cbp.dhs.gov/I94/#/recent-search) as H4 nonimmigrant
+    - A copy of I-94, [obtained at the port of entry](https://i94.cbp.dhs.gov/I94/#/recent-search) as H4
     - A copy of approved Form I-797 for H4 visa
 - [ ] 4.
 Identification document with photo
     - A copy of recent EAD (If available)